Coaster Enthusiasts of Canada

 Another possibility is regarding Happyland Park in Winnipeg having an Ingersoll/Miller "Figure 8".
 It opened in 1906.
 Given that the two parks have the same name and that both rides are shown opening in the same year, this may be from where the mix-up originates.
 Research continues, but at this point, it now seems very doubtful that any roller coaster, let alone a "Figure 8", was at the Vancouver Exhibition that early.

 The "Shoot the Chutes" ride presents less of a discrepancy.
-A source says this ride operated earlier than the first season, but although this now seems unlikely, it was definitely in the park by the 1920s, because pictures prove it.
+A source says this ride operated earlier than the first season, but although this now seems unlikely, it was definitely in the park by the mid 1920s because pictures prove it.
 Its opening year is in contention, not its existence.

 Although both "Figure 8" and "Shoot the Chutes" rides were on the market in the 19-0s, the source is clearly wrong here, in that The "Chutes" ride is not indicated on a 1915 map of the park, nor can it be seen in the 1919 aerial photograph, farther on.
 It does show up in a photo with a Traver "Missouri Mule" ride (discussed later), and with The "Giant Dipper" roller coaster, which would be built in 1925.
 The earliest a park could even receive a "Mule" ride would be late 1926 (its year of introduction), or early in 1927.
 Photos of this may be seen later in this article.

-So The "Chutes" ride appears to have been installed in the park between 1920 and 1927.
-As discussed below, the VEA wanted to have a permanent midway and seems to have begun this in 1925, so the most likely year for The "Chutes" ride being built is 1925.
-The only other possibility that would explain these discrepancies is that the rides were there, removed, and then returned/rebuilt, but this is highly unlikely because of the cost to do so and the complexity of their structures.
+Thus, The "Chutes" ride appears to have been installed in the park between 1920 and 1927.
+As discussed below, the VEA wanted to have a permanent midway and seems to have begun this in 1925.
+Given that The "Giant Dipper" was installed that year, and that it and The "Chutes" ride were both designed by Fred Church, 1925 is the most likely year for The "Chutes" installation.
+Another possibility that would explain these discrepancies is that the rides were there, removed, and then returned/rebuilt, but this is highly unlikely because of the cost to do so and the complexity of their structures.

 Getting back to the exhibition, the opening-year fair was a great success.
 Each season it grew with larger displays and additional permanent structures.
 These would include a new Manufacturers' building and one for Forestry.